 What are the Health Risks of Having Mold in My Home?

+According to the Center for Disease Control and Prevention, living in a home with mold can create a number of health hazards for otherwise healthy household members.
 While there are hundreds of different types of mold, the various molds are organized into three groups according to human responses: Allergenic, Pathogenic, and Toxigenic.
 Allergenic molds are not life-threatening.
 They will most likely affect those who are already allergic or asthmatic.
-Pathogenic molds usually produce some type of infection and can cause serious health effects in people with immune disorders.
+Pathogenic molds usually produce some infection and can cause serious health effects in people with immune disorders.
 Toxigenic molds can cause serious health effects in almost anybody.
 These molds have toxic effects ranging from short-term irritation to immune-suppression disorders and even cancer.
 It is important to remove all types of mold and mildew.
-It is important to clean the mold and fix the water problem.

 While we recommend contacting Everdry Waterproofing for all your mold removal needs, there are several preventative measures homeowners can take to stop the growth and spread of mold in their homes.
 We feel this is the easiest and most affordable way to protect your family from the harmful effects of mold.